-2.1 The NHS delivers patient services around the clock.
+- 2.1 The NHS delivers patient services around the clock.
 Where staff are required to work to cover services in the evening, at night, over weekends and on general public holidays, the NHS Staff Council has agreed that they should receive unsocial hours payments.
-Section 34 Flexible working arrangements and Section 35 Balancing work and personal life set out the principles underlying this.

-2.2 This Section is effective from 1 April 2008.
-It replaces the "interim regime" previously set out in this Section.
-It applies to all staff employed on the terms and conditions of service in this Handbook.

-2.3 The pay of staff working evenings, nights or weekends, on and after 1 April 2008, will be worked out in line with paragraphs 2.4 to 2.23 in this Section.
-The incremental dates of staff paid under these arrangements will not change.

-2.4 This agreement will not apply to ambulance staff who are employed by ambulance organisations in England and Northern Ireland.
+Section 34 Flexible working arrangements and Section 33 Balancing work and personal life sets out the principles underlying this. - 2.2 This Section was effective from 1 April 2020.
+It applies to all staff employed on the terms and conditions of service in this Handbook. - 2.3 The pay of staff working evenings, nights or weekends, on and after 1 April 2020, will be worked out in line with paragraphs 2.4 to 2.23 in this Section.
+The incremental dates of staff paid under these arrangements will not change. - 2.4 This agreement will not apply to ambulance staff who are employed by ambulance organisations in Northern Ireland.
 These are staff who would have been subject to the provisions of the Ambulance Whitley Council had they been employed on Whitley contracts before Agenda for Change.
 They will continue to receive unsocial hours payments in accordance with Annex 5 and Annex 6.
-All other staff in ambulance organisations in England and Northern Ireland will move to the system in Annexes 5 and 6 by 1 April 2011.
-The transitional arrangements will be worked out in partnership in ambulance organisations.

-2.5 The arrangements which will apply to ambulance staff in Scotland and Wales will be discussed and agreed in partnership in each country.
-2.6 The standard hours of work are set out in paragraph 10.1.
+All other staff in ambulance organisations in Northern Ireland were moved to the system in Annexes 5 and 6 by 1 April 2011.
+The transitional arrangements were worked out in partnership in ambulance organisations. - 2.5 The arrangements which will apply to ambulance staff in Scotland and Wales will be discussed and agreed in partnership in each country.

-2.7 Staff will receive an unsocial hours payment for their work in standard hours which is done at the times shown in Table 2.
+- 2.6 The standard hours of work are set out in paragraph 10.1. - 2.7 Staff will receive an unsocial hours payment for their work in standard hours which is done at the times shown in Table 2.

 2.8 Unsocial hours payments will be worked out using basic salary.
 This will include any long term recruitment and retention premiums.
 It will not include short-term recruitment and retention premiums, high cost area supplements or any other payment.

-2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and Section 3 will apply.
+For staff choosing to move to band 2 from band 1, they should continue to receive payment of unsocial hours payments at the rates applicable to band 1 until such time as their full time salary exceeds that which is received at band 1. - 2.9 Any extra time worked in a week, above standard hours, will be treated as overtime and Section 3 will apply.
 Paragraphs 2.24 to 2.26 in this Section and Annex 29 set out the arrangements for on-call and other extended service cover.
 Staff cannot receive unsocial hours payments and payments for on-call and other extended service cover for the same hours of work.